 Sometimes these blisters can be harmless and won’t hurt the new mums.
 They tend to heal on their own.
 In such cases, you can let them be and in fair chances, they disappear after some time.

-But if these bumps are giving you excruciating pain and discomfort then doctors (after checking the severity) may suggest the following steps:
+But if these bumps are giving you excruciating pain and discomfort, then you should try milk blister treatment methods.
+Doctors (after checking the severity) may suggest the following steps:

 An antiseptic liquid is generally rubbed to the nipple (for prevention of germs) and slight pressure is given to the blister area to help open it.
 It may rupture the blister and help to squeeze out the saturated or trapped milk within.